-Here at data·yze we use PHP to push files from our development environment to production.
-We opt to automate the minification process during this push step.
+Before we begin the technical discussion we should explain where and how we use Minification.
+We use PHP to transfer files from our development environment to production.
+We opt to automate the minification process during this publication step.
 This approach gives us all of the benefits of minimization (smaller files which require less bandwidth for the users) without the drawbacks (forcing our developers to work with giant blobs of difficult to read code).
+Since minification is preformed when a page is published, and not each time a page is accessed, we're less concerned with preformance.
+Thus we opt for readaibility and ease of debugging over preformance.

 At data·yze, minimizing CSS reduces the size of our CSS files by 20-23% on average.